Robert Reid Kalley: Biography

 Kalley was in the British Crown Colony of Malta and later Beirut in 1851 where his first wife died.
 He met Sarah Poulton Wilson and married her in Torquay (England) on 14 December 1852.
 Meanwhile, the Protestants who had been driven out of Madeira to work in Trinidad realised that they needed a better home.
 150 moved to New York with funding from the American Protestant Society.
 The Madeira refugees were eventually invited by the people of Jacksonville, Illinois (just west of Springfield) to make their home in Illinois.
 On 13 November 1849 they were met with a heartfelt welcome, and an area of the town became known as "Portuguese Hill".
 By 1853 there were about 1,000 Portuguese in Jacksonville.
 In the year after their marriage, Kalley and his wife both visited the settlements in Jacksonville and neighboring Springfield.

 Kalley's biggest work, however, was in Brazil.
-Portuguese is the language of Brazil.
-When Kalley arrived in Brazil in 1854 it had Pedro II as its emperor, and Catholicism was its official religion.
-The imperial constitution did not prohibit religious freedom; however, it did prohibit public worship in any religion other than Catholicism.
+Kalley arrived in Brazil in 1854, under the reign of Pedro II, and Catholicism was the country's official religion.
+The imperial constitution did not prohibit religious freedom, but it did prohibit any king of public religious worship other than those endorsed by Catholicism.

 Despite not being the first foreign Protestant missionary on Brazilian soil, Kalley was the one who was the most fruitful there.
 In Rio de Janeiro, he and Sarah founded the Igreja Evangélica Fluminense which is still today the oldest Portuguese speaking church in Brazil, and in Pernambuco, the Igreja Evangélica Pernambucana With his support, Sarah created hymnals in Portuguese.
 She valued singing as a method of spreading the word and she developed ladies' meetings at their new church.